projf/projf-explore/graphics/lines-and-triangles/README.md

 # Lines and Triangles

-This folder contains SystemVerilog designs to accompany the Project F blog post: **[Lines and Triangles](https://projectf.io/posts/lines-and-triangles/)**.
-These designs draw lines and triangles in a framebuffer.
+This folder accompanies the Project F blog post: **[Lines and Triangles](https://projectf.io/posts/lines-and-triangles/)**.
+These SystemVerilog designs draw lines and triangles in a framebuffer.
 You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
 Have fun.

 File layout: